 - information about who delivers the training

-- contact details for two referees
+- contact details for two referees and their supporting statements

 - a supporting statement comprising a short and long citation that highlights:

 - an explanation of what makes the apprenticeship scheme considered exceptional.
 The Technical Skills Awards Panel will look for clear and tangible evidence of how the organisation perceives itself to be an exemplary employer, how it recruits a talented and diverse apprenticeship workforce, and how it makes apprenticeships accessible to those from a diverse range of backgrounds.

 - the benefits that apprenticeships have brought to both the organisation and individual apprentices.
 For instance, the Technical Skills Awards Panel will look for evidence of how the organisation supports its apprentices beyond the baseline requirements of the relevant apprenticeship framework(s), eg training, mentoring and ambassadorial activities.